picklesdoc/docs/docs/GettingStarted.md

 	- [Zip](https://github.com/picklesdoc/pickles/zipball/master)
 - Run the 'build-release'.cmd file to build and package the tools.
 - Pick the runner you want (Console, NAnt or MSBuild)

-See the Pickles.Example project for ideas on how to integrate Pickles into your own project.